halil1980/Sparks/README.md

 ***step 4***
 * Check the status of your masternode within the VPS by using the command below:

-`sparks-cli masternode status`
+`sparks-cli guardian status`

 *You should see ***status 9***

 If you do, congratulations!
 You have now setup a masternode.
 If you do not, please contact support and they will assist you.